koredecoker1993-cpu/-Data-analysis.-Hr-Sales-Dashboard/README.md

 - Gender distribution across cities and departments highlights areas with strong diversity and areas needing improvement.
 - Department‑level salary analysis helps identify cost‑intensive units and supports budgeting and workforce planning.

+## Final Conclusion

+This project successfully integrates Sales and HR analytics into a unified Tableau dashboard, transforming raw datasets into meaningful insights that support strategic decision‑making.
+The Sales dashboard highlights revenue performance, product trends, customer segments, and regional contributions, revealing clear growth patterns and top‑performing areas of the business.
+The HR dashboard provides a comprehensive view of workforce distribution, salary allocation, and departmental structure, helping identify strengths, gaps, and opportunities for improvement.

+By combining financial and human‑resource data, the project delivers a holistic understanding of how people performance and business performance align.
+The insights generated enable leadership to optimize operations, improve workforce planning, strengthen high‑value segments, and drive overall organizational efficiency.
+This dashboard demonstrates the power of data visualization in simplifying complex information and supporting informed, data‑driven decisions